IBM United States Sales Manual

-IBM Tivoli System Automation for z/OS V3.4 provides enhancements in system automation focused on helping users efforts reduce the costs of IT operation, lower risk, and improve system and application availability.
+IBM Tivoli System Automation for z/OS V3.5 provides enhancements in system automation focused on minimizing users' efforts to reduce the costs of IT operation, to lower risks, and to improve system and application availability.

-IBM Tivoli System Automation for z/OS V3.4 provides a policy-based automation tool that manages systems and applications on z/OS:
+IBM Tivoli System Automation for z/OS V3.5 is a policy-based automation tool that manages systems and applications on z/OS.
+It provides:

 IBM System Automation for z/OS consists of the following components:

 IBM Tivoli System Automation for z/OS V3.5 makes use of advanced technology to monitor and manage critical z/OS resources in the most efficient and effective way.

 IBM Tivoli System Automation for z/OS V3.5:

 The configuration assistant allows you to quickly configure IBM Tivoli System Automation for z/OS V3.5 in a single-system and multiple-system environment by using lab-proven recommended configuration settings for IBM Tivoli NetView for z/OS and IBM Tivoli System Automation for z/OS.
 Using a single options file, the configuration assistant generates all artifacts required to run the product, from data set allocation, to generating SYS1.PARMLIB and SYS1.PROCLIB members, populating the IBM Tivoli NetView for z/OS DSIPARM, up to security definitions for the z/OS Security Server to help protect your automation environment.
 This eliminates various manual customization and configuration tasks, which were required with predecessor releases.
 Furthermore, a verification utility can validate that all prerequisites are fulfilled after the configuration is completed.